khartmann5/web-scraping-challenge/README.md

 # web-scraping-challenge

-Built a web application to scrap multiple websites for Mars data and display the information using `html`.
+Built a web application to scrape multiple websites for Mars data and display the information using `html`.

 Used a `Jupyter Notebook` to do the initial analysis to test the scrape code with `BeautifulSoup` and `Requests/Splinter`.